nus-tic4002-AY2122s2/ip/README.md

 User could also mark task as done to keep track the status of the task.

 ## User guide
-User should interact with the software through terminal with these key-words:
+User should interact with the software through Ui interface:
+- Uer input section is for you to key in commands which are listed as follows:
    1. List - display the list of task including the status of the task status
    2. Todo - to add a todo task
    3. Deadline - to add a deadline task
    4. Event - to add an event task
    5. Done - to mark task as done
    6. Delete - to delete a task
    7. Find - to find tasks that matches the given search word
    8. Bye - exit the program

+- System information section will display system generated information like errors, or action feedbacks. e.g. you have successfully added a new task.
+- Result section will show a list of task which corresponds to user command